leormsbee/proj-portfolio/cw_005_views/cw_005_views.md

    - LinkedIn URL

  - Expand the "Advanced" link on the right side and click to Add a relationship.
 Select the Entity Reference: Referencing entity relationship.
- - Add a contextual filter and search for the field name you gave to the "Link to the user that created the theme".
+ - Add a contextual filter and search for and select 'Content: Nid'.
+   - For Content: Nid's settings, under *WHEN THE FILTER VALUE IS NOT AVAILABLE*, choose `Display contents of "No results found"`
+   - Apply/Save the filter
+ - Enable the module Views Content Panes (`views_content`).
  - Under "Displays", click the + Add button and add a content pane and save the view.
 The view should now have a display of "Content Pane".
  - **Save the view**.